psyplot/psyplot.github.io/_pages/home.md

       btn_class: "btn--primary btn--outline"
       btn_label: <i class="fas fa-book"></i> Read more
       excerpt: |
-          The 2D plotmethods support the visualization of unstructured grids, such as the
+          The 2D plot methods support the visualization of unstructured grids, such as the
           <a href="https://mpimet.mpg.de/en/science/modeling-with-icon" title="ICON Earth system model of the Max-Planck-Institute for Meteorology">ICON</a> model
           or the <a href="http://ugrid-conventions.github.io/ugrid-conventions/">UGRID</a> conventions.

     - image_path: /assets/images/example-plots.png
       alt: plot methods
-      title: Flexible plotmethods
+      title: Flexible plot methods
       url: https://psyplot.github.io/examples/
       btn_class: "btn--primary btn--outline"
       btn_label: <i class="fas fa-book"></i> See examples
       excerpt: |
-          We already have many plugins with many many formatoptions in existing
+          We already have many plugins with many many format options in existing
           <a href="https://psyplot.readthedocs.io/en/latest/plugins.html">plugins</a>
           to flexibly visualize your data.